fbpx

 Investing in renovating the loft was an option, but it was out of budget for us.
 Plus, the fact that the house would be a mess for weeks was just not appealing to us.
 It would have broken the balance we try so hard to maintain.

 Green retreats offered me an aesthetic addition to the garden; it would increase the value of the house, but mostly, it gave me a lovely space where I can be my business owner self.
-Not having little humans popping on the zoom calls is a great pro as well.
+Not having little humans popping on the zoom calls is a great pro which made working from home a lot easier!

 ‘Plan, separate & practice gratitude’ – It hasn’t been easy learning to stay motivated working from home.
 It took years to find the balance that worked for me.
 As humans, we are usually running from one task to another without pausing.
 But, when I invested time to find the method that worked for me, it made a huge difference.
 Most of the challenges came from how hard it is to focus on work when the house is not at its best.
 It even made me feel guilty if everything around the house was untidy and I was sitting down on the laptop.
 Planning the hours to be worked in the studio is great to find headspace.
 Separating the space gives you the clarity to switch from the ‘home-you’ to the ‘work-you’.